American popular music: 1950s and 1960s

 R&B remained extremely popular during the 1950s among black audiences, but the style was not considered appropriate for whites, or respectable middle-class blacks, because of its suggestive nature.
 Many popular R&B songs instead were performed by white musicians like Pat Boone, in a more palatable, mainstream style, and turned into pop hits.
 By the end of the 1950s, however, there was a wave of popular black blues-rock and country-influenced R&B performers gaining unprecedented fame among white listeners; these included Bo Diddley and Chuck Berry.
 Over time, producers in the R&B field gradually turned to more rock-based acts like Little Richard and Fats Domino.

 Doo wop is a kind of vocal harmony music performed by groups who became popular in the 1950s.
 Though sometimes considered a kind of rock, doo wop is more precisely a fusion of vocal R&B, gospel and jazz with the blues and pop structures, though until the 1960s, the lines separating rock from doo wop, R&B and other related styles were very blurry.
 Doo wop became the first style of R&B-derived music "to take shape, to define itself as something people recognized as new, different, strange, theirs" (emphasis in original).
 As doo wop grew more popular, more innovations were added, including the use of a bass lead vocalist, a practice that began with Jimmy Ricks of The Ravens.
 Doo wop performers were originally almost all black, but a few white and integrated groups soon became popular.
 These included a number of Italian-American groups such as Dion & the Belmonts, while others added female vocalists and even formed all-female groups in the nearly universally male field; these included The Queens and The Chantels.

 The 1950s saw a number of brief fads that went on to have a great impact on future styles of music.
-Performers like Pete Seeger and The Weavers popularized a form of old-time revival of Anglo-American music.
+Performers such as Pete Seeger and The Weavers popularized a form of old-time revival of Anglo-American music.
 This field eventually became associated with the political left-wing and Communism, leading to a decline in acceptability as artists were increasingly blacklisted and criticized.
 Nevertheless, this form of pop-folk exerted a profound influence in the form of 1950s folk-rock and related styles.
 Alongside the rather sporadic success of popularized Anglo folk music came a series of Latin dance fads, including mambo, rumba, chachachá and boogaloo.
 Though their success was again sporadic and brief, Latin music continued to exert a continuous influence on rock, soul and other styles, as well as eventually evolving into salsa music in the 1970s.